ObjectBoxPC/olq/README.md

 Programs are available for Linux on x86 (32-bit), Linux on x86-64, and DOS on x86 (16-bit), and are written for the GNU Assembler.
 They do not depend on the C standard library and should be statically linked.
 By their very nature, these programs are not portable across platforms.

-The DOS program requires a separate linker script to set the output format and memory addresses.
+The DOS program requires some linker options to set the output format and memory addresses: `-Ttext=0x100 -e 0x100 --oformat binary`

 GNU Assembler requires a newline at the end of the source code, although it only gives a warning and still assembles the code without it.
 The code can be shortened if the newline is omitted.